 - It is automatically unfair to dismiss an employee or subject them to a detriment such as withholding a promotion or pay rise, for trying to take advantage of a statutory right such as adoption leave. - An employee on adoption leave is entitled to all their normal contractual and statutory employment rights except their wages (including childcare vouchers bought under a salary-sacrifice scheme).
-Instead of wages they have a right to Statutory Adoption Pay, or any contractual adoption pay above the statutory minimum. - However they should continue to benefit from any pay rises and improvements to terms and conditions awarded during the leave period, and the leave period should be taken into account when assessing length of service for occupational pension purposes. - Employer occupational pension contributions will continue throughout the paid leave period (whether pay is statutory or contractual), but will usually stop during periods of unpaid leave. - The employer has a right to keep in touch with the employee on adoption leave and should keep these employees fully informed and consulted if their role is under threat of redundancy, as well as keeping them up-to-date on promotion and job opportunities as if they were at work. - Employees on adoption leave accrue holiday, both statutory and contractual, during their leave. - Employees on Ordinary Adoption Leave (i.e. up to 26 weeks' leave) have a right to return to the same job they had before the absence. - Employees on Additional Adoption Leave (i.e. during a further 26 weeks' leave) have a right to return to the same job, but if that is not reasonably practicable, to another suitable and appropriate alternative job.
+Instead of wages they have a right to Statutory Adoption Pay, or any contractual adoption pay above the statutory minimum. - However they should continue to benefit from any pay rises and improvements to terms and conditions awarded during the leave period, and the leave period should be taken into account when assessing length of service for occupational pension purposes. - Employer occupational pension contributions will continue throughout the paid leave period (whether pay is statutory or contractual), but will usually stop during periods of unpaid leave. - Employees on adoption leave accrue holiday, both statutory and contractual, during their leave.
+If they are unable to use up their full statutory annual leave entitlement before going on adoption leave, they should be allowed to carry it over after the adoption leave has ended even if it is the following holiday year.